 Annisa's primary field of study is computer-mediated communication.
 Her research interests lie at the intersection of social computing technologies, personality, identity, and culture.
 Additionally, she is trained in both quantitative and qualitative methodologies and is comfortable working in interdisciplinary and culturally-diverse settings.

-As an aspiring social scientist, Annisa is currently intrigued by the role of social computing technologies in shaping the formation and perpetuation of contemporary expressions of identity among individuals who identify as Muslim and reside in predominantly non-Muslim societies, such as America.
+As an aspiring social scientist, Annisa is currently intrigued by the role of social computing technologies in shaping the formation and perpetuation of contemporary expressions of identity among individuals who identify as Muslim and reside in predominantly non-Muslim societies, such as North America.
 Her past research includes the Muslim online matchmaking phenomenon and a study on implicit bias, media use, and the political attitudes of U.S. Muslims.

 A Jakarta-native transplant in Detroit since 2013, Annisa considers herself an avid globetrotter, gourmand, and polyglot.